How to avoid snacking during quarantine21/05/2020, VIVAMAYR

 HOW DOES THE STRESS OF QUARANTINE AFFECT OUR SNACKING?

 When we look at our current situation where most of the world is or has been in quarantine for several weeks or even months, this current challenge is unlike any we have faced before.
 As a result, stress and anxiety levels have soared and triggered comfort and emotional eating and snacking.
 In turn, more snacking leads to increased stress and guilt.
 A stressed-out brain does not stick to good eating habits and rhythms and many of these perceived survival patterns are prominently hardwired into our brain.
 From an early age, we often learn that when we get hurt or upset, we receive a “treat” to comfort us.
 Usually in the form of chocolate, biscuits or sweets.
 It soothes our nerves and our emotions rather than quenching a real physical hunger.
-Willpower alone isn’t enough to control this cycle, it is understanding what triggers our automatic behaviour and learning how to override these so that our brain feels safe to turn off the stress response and builds new circuits that bring you joy.
+Willpower alone isn’t enough to control this cycle, it is understanding what triggers our automatic behaviour and learning how to override this so that our brain feels safe to turn off the stress response and builds new circuits that bring us joy.

 | But it is not just stress which causes us to snack more.